 Life was good.
 He had healthy kids, no major illnesses, no lay-offs or financial worries.
 He never acquired coping skills to weather the bad times and is now ill-equipped for the perfect storm that has hit him.
 My mother’s Alzheimers’ and the fire at the condo are too much for him to handle at this stage in his life.

-There are various reasons given for why nothing has been done over the past four months to get the six unit owners back into their homes after being displaced by the fire.
+There are various reasons given for why nothing has been done over the past four months to get the owners of six units back into their homes after being displaced by the fire.
 None of them are good, most of them are excuses for incompetence and mismanagement.
 It’s a common case of he said, she said.

 I made an appointment with the consumer reporter at WPRI News to meet me at the condo and tell my family’s story on camera but the staging for the roof had finally arrived and the condo association promised the work would begin on Monday, the day before my mother’s 82nd birthday.
 Flag Day.
 My Dad asked me to give them a second chance.

-I can’t describe what I was feeling, the words I was yelling loudly, alone in my car as I swung into the parking lot of the condo.
-Not that this was their fault, but they had their own string of fuck-ups unrelated to the nursing home and I needed to yell at someone.
-I took a few deep breaths before calmly walking into the office where I wanted to see some heads roll and get some real, not bullshit answers about why the work hadn’t started on the roof as promised.
+I can’t describe what I was feeling, the curse words I was yelling loudly, alone in my car as I swung into the parking lot of the condo.
+Not that this was their fault, but they had a string of fuck-ups unrelated to the nursing home and I needed to yell at someone.
+I took a few deep breaths before calmly walking into the office where I wanted to see some heads roll and get some real, not bullshit, answers about why the work hadn’t started on the roof as promised.

-More excuses were given, something having to do with permits, hurricane regulations….
+More excuses were given, something having to do with permits, hurricane regulations, blah, blah, blah.
 I stood and listened to the background noise of bullshit while trying to control my temper.
-It’s the property management company’s fault, they’ve been fired, the condo has detailed notes of the steps they’ve taken to rectify things, the owners could have the possibility of suing the property management company for rent money as this project is going to take awhile and no one will be moving back into their homes until mid-October.
+It’s the property management company’s fault, they’ve been fired, the condo association has detailed notes of the steps they’ve taken to rectify things, the owners could have the possibility of suing the property management company for rent money as this project is going to take awhile and no one will be moving back into their homes until mid-October.
 Best case scenario.